glenrobertson/glenrobertson.github.com/blog/_posts/2013-02-04-django-js-css-compression-with-pipeline.md

 ### Done!
 Now your project will be able to serve up compressed JS and CSS files in production, while allowing you to work on the source files in development.
 I would recommend downloading all your third party libraries as source files in case you need to edit them easily.

 `django-pipeline` is a popular library that is being actively developed as of early 2013.
-It has a lot of other awesome features that I haven't explored yet, such as compilers for Coffeescript, LESS, SASS, etc, as well as compression libraries in addition to `mincss` and `slimit`.
-Note that I chose to go with `mincss` and `slimit` for ease of installation via `pip`.
+It has a lot of other awesome features that I haven't explored yet, such as compilers for Coffeescript, LESS, SASS, etc, as well as compression libraries in addition to `cssmin` and `slimit`.
+Note that I chose to go with `cssmin` and `slimit` for ease of installation via `pip`.